Critical Review: Phoenix Tree (NYSE:DNK) vs. Boardwalk REIT (NYSE:BOWFF)

-Phoenix Tree (NYSE:DNK) and Boardwalk REIT (OTCMKTS:BOWFF) are both finance companies, but which is the superior investment?
-We will compare the two businesses based on the strength of their analyst recommendations, earnings, profitability, risk, dividends, institutional ownership and valuation.
+Phoenix Tree (NYSE:DNK) and Boardwalk REIT (OTCMKTS:BOWFF) are both finance companies, but which is the better stock?
+We will compare the two companies based on the strength of their institutional ownership, dividends, earnings, risk, analyst recommendations, profitability and valuation.

 Valuation and Earnings